dimagi/commcare-cloud/hosting_docs/source/reference/firefighting/general.rst

 -------------------

 Apt stores its files in */var/cache/apt/archives*.
 Use `du` as describe above to determine if this cache is consuming too much space.
+If it is, these files can be cleaned via `apt-get clean``

 ``$ apt-get autoremove``
+This removes packages that are no longer required.
+Sometimes the savings can be substantial.
+If you run the above command, it should show you how much space it expects to free up, before you commit to running it.
 On a recent occasion, this freed up about 20% of the disk

 Manually rotate syslog